River Road Transit, Southbound

 Today's destination is City Hall.
 Even after the Transition and its profound changes, City Hall remains the center of community administration and organization.
 It is where the many programs and services that help Eugene function are coordinated.

 I had an errand at the hardware store in "downtown" River Road and would meet Misty for the horse trolley ride to downtown Eugene.
 The hardware store was mostly salvage.
 You could still find the old bubble packs of screw hooks or drill bits but most of the items were salvage and reconditioned.
-Considering how much hardware the average house had BT and the fact the mortality rate was so high, that meant a lot of salvaged hardware, tools and materials from a lot of empty houses.
+Considering how much hardware the average house had BT and the fact the mortality rate was so high, that meant a lot of empty houses and tons of salvaged hardware, tools and materials.

 Early in the Transition, there was a good deal of looting and violence as people fought over stuff.
 When it became apparant so many people died people realized there was a ton of unowned stuff.
 The violence came to a quit stop.
 There was no need to fight over stuff.